PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Experimental Results

-\textbf{Ensemble Evaluation.} We evaluate ensembles with $M = \{1,2,4\}$ models.
-Figure~\ref{fig:results} (middle row) shows accuracy and inference time for two approaches: \textit{Standard-$M$} (ensembles without clustering) and \textit{Slice-$M$} (ensembles with slice clustering as in \S\ref{sec:model_ensemble}).
+\underline{\textbf{Ensemble Evaluation.}} In Figure~\ref{fig:fullpage_results} (rows 2 and 5), we evaluate ensembles with $M = \{1,2,4\}$ models.
+The figure depicts accuracy and inference time for two approaches: \textit{Standard-$M$} (ensembles without clustering) and \textit{Slice-$M$} (ensembles with slice clustering as in \S\ref{sec:model_ensemble}).
 Inference time does not increase with ensemble size since all models fit in one ciphertext, requiring the same number of homomorphic operations.
 For \textit{Standard-$M\!$}, accuracy consistently improves as $M$ increases. \textit{Slice-$M\!$}, however, does not always scale the same way.
 Since each centroid represents an $M$-dimensional space, higher $M$ can require more centroids to capture model parameters.
-Thus, \textit{Slice-4} can underperform \textit{Slice-2} at a fixed $k$, and \textit{Slice-2} needs more centroids to match \textit{Standard-2} accuracy.
-Despite this, \textit{Slice-$M$} provides notable advantages. \textit{Slice-2} mostly outperforms \textit{Standard-2} and reaches accuracy comparable to \textit{Standard-4}.
-This suggests clustering acts as an implicit regularizer, mitigating overfitting.
+Thus, \textit{Slice-4} can underperform \textit{Slice-2} at a fixed $k$, and \textit{Slice-2} needs more centroids to match \textit{Standard-2} accuracy than either method with $M = 1$.
+Despite this, \textit{Slice-$M$} is advantageous as it produces models with higher accuracy.
+For instance, \textit{Slice-2} outperforms \textit{Standard-2} and reaches accuracy comparable to \textit{Standard-4}.
+This suggests clustering acts as an implicit regularizer that mitigates overfitting.

+\underline{\textbf{Accuracy of Polynomial Approximation.}} Figure~\ref{fig:fullpage_results} (rows 3 and 6) presents Pareto fronts for \textit{Slice Clustering} in terms of accuracy and private inference time, and compares them against AutoFHE and MPCNN.
+For reference, the figure also reports \textit{Standard-4} and plaintext ReLU accuracy.
+Beyond the gains obtained from our training methodology, \textit{Slice Ensemble Clustering} (\S\ref{sec:model_ensemble}) further improves accuracy by ensembling multiple models within a single ciphertext.
+For the simpler CIFAR-10 dataset, \textit{Slice Clustering} achieves accuracy ranging from 1.1\% below to 0.3\% above ReLU.
+For the more complex CIFAR-100 and Tiny-ImageNet datasets, our approach consistently surpasses ReLU by 0.7–2.6\%.
+These results demonstrate that \textit{our method enables the effective use of low-degree polynomial activations without sacrificing accuracy}.